Waves plugins have been an industry standard for a great many years.

 Abbey Road Plugin Collection Review

-Lastly, if you’re undecided and looking for a complete solution, the abbey road plugin collection might be what you’re looking for.
+Lastly, if you’re undecided and looking for a complete solution of plugins, the abbey road studios plugin collection might be what you’re looking for.

 It contains emulations of the studios’ REDD and TG12345 consoles, the RS56 Passive EQ, J37 Tape, Reel ADT, the King’s Microphones, and Abbey Road’s echo chambers and reverb plates.